Chan Yuk Keung

 Chan started teaching in the Department of Fine Arts at Chinese University, lecturing on Western media design.
 He was the course leader of the Master of Fine Arts program there.

-Chan has participated in over 80 exhibitions, including the 51st Venice Biennial and 2nd Asia Pacific Triennial.
-His research interests are Hong Kong's local art, mixed media art and public art.
-He was the editor of the Hong Kong Visual Arts Yearbook since 2000, the art governor of City Art Square and also the advisor of the Asia Art Archive.
+Chan has participated in over 80 exhibitions, including the 51st Venice Biennial and the 2nd Asia Pacific Triennial.
+His research interests are Hong Kong's local art, mixed media art, and public art.
+He was the editor of the Hong Kong Visual Arts Yearbook since 2000, the art governor of City Art Square, and also the advisor of the Asia Art Archive.